Saturday, August 27, 2011

 It’s Been a Berry Good Trip

-With time steadily slipping by, we reluctantly head south toward the U.S. boarder.
+With time steadily slipping by, we reluctantly head south toward the U.S. border.

 Once again, we pass through Fundy National Park and witness it’s extreme tide changes.